 Additionally, behavioral interventions that address negative behaviors and promote positive behaviors should be implemented within the school setting for children living with ADHD, ODD and/or CD.

 Stimulants are often effective treatment for aggressive or antisocial behavior in youth living with ADHD.
-Antipsychotic medications and mood stabilizers have been proven to be effective in treating oppositional defiant disorder and conduct disorder.

 Sometimes, the outcomes associated with living with ADHD—including low self-esteem, difficulty making friends and poor school performance—can lead to persistent feelings of irritability, sadness and frustration.
 According to data from a 2008 NIMH-supported study, approximately 21 percent of children and adolescents living with ADHD also have depression.
 Symptoms of depression in children include: